Lego DC Comics Super Heroes: Aquaman – Rage of Atlantis: Plot

-At the Hall of Justice, Justice League newcomer Green Lantern Jessica Cruz is busy examining for suspicious activity when the Trouble Alert goes off, alerting Batman, Superman, Wonder Woman and Cyborg about Lobo attacking a warehouse at Dread Lake storing alien technology.
-When Aquaman receives word of this, he attempts to join in.
-He soon realizes that Dread Lake is a dry lake bed, leaving his abilities futile as he is beaten by Lobo until the League arrive.
-Lobo manages to escape with a glowing blue orb despite their efforts.
+Newcomer Jessica Cruz and the Justice League confront Lobo at Dread Lake, but fail to stop him from stealing a glowing blue orb.
 Wanting to lighten the mood, Aquaman invites the League to a feast in Atlantis honoring his anniversary as king.
 At Atlantis, there is a statue of Poseidon holding a trident.
-Legend says that whoever is able to remove the trident is the rightful ruler of Atlantis.
-During the feast, Aquaman's half-brother, Ocean Master soon gathers the inhabitants of Atlantis.
-The city is engulfed in a red light which begins to corrupt them, with the League being protected by Jessica's force field.
+Legend says that whoever manages to remove the trident is the rightful ruler of Atlantis.
+Batman sprays himself and his friends with a spray that will temporarily let them breathe underwater.
+During the feast, Aquaman's half-brother, Ocean Master gathers the inhabitants of Atlantis.
+The city is engulfed in a red light that corrupts the inhabitants, with the League being protected by a force field created by Jessica.
+Ocean Master reveals a law about how only a pure-blooded Atlantean can be king.
+Since Aquaman's father was human, he reluctantly gives up the crown to Ocean Master.

-With Atlantis under his influence, Ocean Master reveals a law about how only a pure-blood Atlantean can be king.
-Since Aquaman’s father was human, he reluctantly gives up the crown to Ocean Master.
-Angry at Aquaman for giving up the crown, his wife, Mera leaves.
-Now in control, Ocean Master introduces his corrupted subjects to his new advisor, Red Lantern Corps leader Atrocitus, and demands the destruction of the League.
-Attempting to escape the corrupted Atlanteans, Aquaman and the League use a portal-creating device known as the Atlantean Gateway to escape.
-Aquaman does not know how to change the location but he can access the previous place that it opened up to.
-However, Jessica fails to enter the portal before it closes.
+Angry at Aquaman for giving up the crown without thinking about how it would affect her, his wife Mera leaves.
+Now in control, Ocean Master introduces his subjects to his new advisor, Red Lantern Corps leader Atrocitus, and demands the destruction of the League.
+Attempting to escape the Atlanteans, Aquaman and the League escape through a device called the Sea Gate that opens portals to other oceanic planets.
+However, Jessica fails to go through the portal before it closes.

-The League arrives on a desert world with a red sun, rendering Superman powerless.
-They find a factory of Red Lantern vehicles and robots.
-Noticing that this planet's end of the gateway is being powered by the orb Lobo stole, the League realize that Atrocitus plans to send his forces to Earth and have the Atlanteans invade the surface world.
-After escaping the factory, the League have Aquaman lead them to water and learn that it has become scarce ever since Atrocitus drained it dry.
+The Sea Gate sends the League to a planet with a factory of Red Lantern vehicles and robots.
+Noticing that the planet's end of the gateway is powered by the orb that Lobo stole, the League realize that Atrocitus plans to send his forces to Earth and have the Atlanteans invade the surface world.
+After escaping the factory, the League learns that the planet has not had water ever since Atrocitus drained it.
 Fearing that Earth will suffer a similar fate, the League become determined to return home.
-Encountering Lobo, they learn that he was hired to steal the orb by Ocean Master and request his assistance in exchange for returning his beloved space dolphin Fishy to him.
+Encountering Lobo, they learn that Ocean Master hired him to steal the orb and request his assistance to take them back to the factory and return to Earth in exchange for returning his space dolphin Fishy to him.